How to convert more with website user journey. Read white paper

 Go back Close

 But the hierarchy of links on many websites lacks balance.
 Some websites use identical buttons for two different purposes.
-Others use variations of the same label, confusing users.
+Others use variations of the same button label, confusing users.
 This has a direct impact on your conversion rate.

 In this article, we explore the theory of CTA hierarchy: